pdjr-archive/pdjr-skplugin-sk2venus/README.md

 #### Service name

-This string property supplies a value that will be used to construct the Venus service name.
+This string property supplies a value that will be used to construct a unique Venus service name.
-A value is required for services in classes 'gps' and 'temperature' and optional for service class 'tank'.
+A unique value is required for each configured service in classes 'gps' and 'temperature'.
-In this latter case if no name value is supplied then one will be constructed of the form '*fluidtype*\_*tankinstance*'.

-However a value for service name is arrived at, the resulting Venus service name will take the form:

-'com.victronenergy.*class*.signalk\_*server-ip-address*\_*server-port*\_*name*'
+A value can be supplied for services in class 'tank' or the plugin can be left to generate its own unique name.

 #### Signal K path